Interactive Mode

 Solution: Use explicit flags:

-arxo analyze --preset ci --format jsonPrompt Doesn’t Appear
+arxo analyze --format jsonPrompt Doesn’t Appear

 Section titled “Prompt Doesn’t Appear”Issue: Hangs after running --interactive